Michaël Brun: 2016–17: "Wherever I Go" single, tour and festival, "Gaya"

-2018–present: "Positivo" and Lokal
+2018–19: Breakthrough and debut album

 In 2018, as part of collaborations with artists from around the world to bring Haitian sounds into the mainstream, he released the single "Positivo" with Latin singer J Balvin.
 It was the theme song for Telemundo's 2018 FIFA World Cup coverage, and as of March 2019, has over 12 million views on YouTube.
 Brun also opened for J Balvin on his 2018 Vibras tour.

 In 2017, Brun began experimenting with songs that would bridge the gap between Nigerian afrobeat and Haitian music.
 This led to the concept behind his debut album Lokal, released on Kid Coconut on June 26, 2019.
 The album's first single was "Akwaaba Ayiti", a reworking of a song by Mr Eazi.
 The nine-track album features collaborations with artists including Major Lazer, Win Butler and Regine Chassagne of Arcade Fire, J. Perry, Eddy François, and BélO.
 The track "Nouvo Jenerasyon" includes a sample of a song from his father's konpa band Skandal.

-Brun puts on an annual Haitian block party-style tour called Bayo, with the third edition taking place in 10 North American cities in 2019.
-Special guests on the tour included Maxwell, Boukman Eksperyans, and Adekunle Gold.
-It started out in 2016 as a free block party in Haiti.
-He also played a set at Coachella 2019.

-The 2022 edition of Bayo took place on 21 May and featured Wyclef Jean, J Balvin, Kes, and many other artists.
+In 2019, he played a set at Coachella.

+He also established the block-party event series BAYO during this period.

+2020-present

+In 2020 he released the Melanin EP.
+In 2023 he released the FAMI Summer EP, which included the single Jessica, a track that experienced particular success on social media, with FAMI Vol. 1 being released in 2025.

 On April 4, 2023, Astralwerks, an American record label owned by Universal Music Group, announced it had signed Brun.
 His first Astralwerks single, "Clueless" (featuring Oxlade), was released in February 2023.
 On November 13, 2024, Brun released "Safe" a collaboration single with John Legend & Rutshelle Guillaume.
 On January 31, 2025, Brun released his single "Touchdown", featuring J Balvin, Beenie Man, Bounty Killer, and Tasan.
 The track debuted as the anthem for the 2025 NFL Wild Card Weekend on ESPN.

+As a producer he has worked with artists including Davido, Victoria Monét, Keblack, Wale, Diplo, Ed Sheeran, among others.